 The HELPS Lab offers access to current web-based surveys through its website.
 Some of the surveys are open more generally to the public, while others require an access code for entry.
 Some surveys offer incentives for completion.
-To see these surveys, click here or on the “Current Surveys” link on the left of this page.
+Click here to view available surveys.

 The Human Ecology Learning and Problem Solving (HELPS) Lab is a fee-for-service facility at Montana State University-Bozeman that enables the collection of high-quality data for researchers using a variety of social and behavioral methods.
-The HELPS Lab is open to the broader community of researchers, with an emphasis on providing tools for studying interactions between human systems and other complex phenomena like ecosystems and public health.
-At full capacity, the HELPS Lab will facilitate, on a fee basis, the collection of high-quality data via computer-based experiments; interviews; focus groups; and web, mail, personal, and phone surveys.
+The HELPS Lab specializes in data collection involving human subjects.
+We offer a free initial consultation and a free estimate of costs for proposed work.

-Start-up funding and support for the HELPS Lab have come from the MSU Office of the Vice President for Research and Economic Development, Montana INBRE, and MSU's College of Letters and Science.
+Support for the HELPS Lab has come from Montana INBRE, the MSU Office of the Vice President for Research and Economic Development, and MSU's college of Letters and Science.